No left-leaning outlet covered the state of exception in this cluster, missing civil liberties critique

 2 verified sources

-National team defender Robert Arboleda appeared in Guayaquil attending a Serie B match amidst his ongoing contractual dispute with Brazilian club Sao Paulo.
+National team defender Robert Arboleda appeared in Guayaquil attending a Serie B match amid his ongoing contractual dispute with the Brazilian club Sao Paulo.
 His presence fueled speculation about his future.

-Context: Arboleda is a prominent Ecuadorian footballer, and his conflict with Sao Paulo has garnered attention as it could affect his availability for the national team.
+Context: Arboleda is a prominent Ecuadorian footballer, and his conflict with Sao Paulo has drawn attention as it could affect his availability for the national team.

 🔎 Why it matters: Arboleda's contractual dispute with Sao Paulo remains unresolved as he appears in Ecuador, raising questions about his future with the club.